Spylak/KarakoulakCV/README.md

 # KarakoulakCV
-This is a portfolio project on BlazorWebAssembly and dotnet6 using MudBlazor Component library.
+This is a portfolio project Developed with .Net Blazor WebAssembly and using MudBlazor Component library.